 Do you find it difficult to keep thoughts out of your head during sex?
 Are you thinking about what to cook for dinner, tomorrow’s to-do list, the way your body looks or even if it’s any good for your partner?
 You are not alone.

-Many people, both men, and women, struggle with feeling present and in the moment during sexual encounters.
+Many people, both men, and women struggle with feeling present and at the moment during sexual encounters.
 Intruding and distracting thoughts can cause a lack of intimacy in relationships, feelings of inadequacy, and the inability to connect to one’s own profound pleasure.

 Fortunately, there is a super simple solution to bring back the mind-blowing passion, ecstasy, and gratification of incredible sex.

 To turn off distracting thoughts and turn on your ability to experience fulfilling pleasure, we first need to understand our largest and most powerful sex organ, the brain.
 For this illustration, imagine that the brain is split into two areas.
 Area one is the logical mind and area two is the primal mind.

 The logical mind sits on top of the primal mind and is the outermost part of the brain.
 It is responsible for decision making, analyzing and overall conscious awareness.
 It’s the part of us that feels like us, our conscious self.

 It problem solves, calculates, thinks and rationalizes so we can make sense of the world around us and interact with it.
 This part of the brain also controls the language.
 It is activated while you engage in a conversation, hash out dinner plans, ponder when to take a vacation or even create and achieve goals.

 The primal mind is located in the center of the brain and is almost the complete opposite of the logical mind.
 It is responsible for processing the stuff that we rarely pay attention to.
 Unconscious operations like a heartbeat, breathing and even digestion.